 Buying a car from another emirate

 This adds another stage to the process but it is not too daunting if you know what you are doing.
-Either

-a) go to Dubai with the cash.
+Go to Dubai with the cash.
 Meet the seller at the registration station, have the car “tested for export” and once completed the seller deregisters the car and removes the numberplates.
 Then hire a recovery truck (there are often some standing by at the testing station) and they will transport it to a testing station in AD emirate.
 You then need to have it tested and registered (see below).
-OR

 Registering your car

 All vehicles have to have a visual/brake/suspension/emissions test prior to registration.
 This is required annually for vehicles 3 years old or more and takes place at one of the Licensing centres.
 A few years back there were only one or two located in major population centres which meant long queues but now a few large ADNOC petrol stations have them attached which has speeded up the process considerably.